csederman/screendl/README.md

 python scripts/runners/run_screenahead.py
 ```

-The typical runtime for training of ScreenDL with ScreenAhead is <1hr.
+The typical runtime for training of ScreenDL with ScreenAhead is <30min for a single train/test split.

 ### Running PDX/PDXO Experiments